grinnell-cs/csc151-images/_eboards/eboard05-3.md

 What does the "arity mismatch" error message mean and how can we fix the error?

 > It usually means that you've provided the wrong number of arguments in calling a procedure.
 You fix it by providing the correct number of arguments.
 You may have to look at the documentation to figure out what arguments you are missing.

-Will you please discribe DrRacket's understanding of the cordinate system?
-A visual representation would be useful.

-> I'll draw one in class.

 I still don't quite understand what the program does when it shifts the image.
 "As the documentation for solid-polygon suggests, no matter what coordinates you use for the vertices, the polygon gets shifted so that the leftmost point is at the left edge of the image and the topmost point is at the top edge of the image.
 You can likely use this feature to your advantage.
 For example, if you’re making a somewhat symmetrical image, you can use (0,0) as the center."